Ada-Developers-Academy/ada-react-curriculum/02-react-week-1/intro-to-state.md

           <li>Birthday: {this.props.birthday}</li>
           <li>Email: {this.props.email}</li>
       </ul>
-      // We will dig into what's going on in this line in the Events lesson.
+      {/* We will dig into what's going on in this line in the Events lesson.
-      // For now it's enough to know that clicking the button will call the updatePresent function!
+          For now it's enough to know that clicking the button will call the updatePresent function!*/}
       <button onClick={this.updatePresent}>
           Mark {this.state.present ?
 'Absent' : 'Present'}
       </button>